celliott/docker-ghost/README.md

 sudo mkdir /data
 ```

-* create a /ghost-content folder at the root of your vm. used for ghost persistence
+* create a /ghost-content folder at the root of your vm. used for ghost-content persistence
 ```
 sudo mkdir /ghost-content
 ```